-Ron is one of a small handful of masters of the 7-string guitar in the USA, specializing in Spanish, Latin and Brazilian sounds, including Flamenco, Samba, Bossa-nova and jazz.
-Singing in several languages, Ron presents an entertaining world music show either solo or leading his groups Vuelo and Crocodile Island.
-With thousands of performances in North America and Europe, and as an accompanist to some of the greatest singers of all time, including Johnny Mathis, Sergio Franchi and Tom Jones, Ron demonstrates his versatility and mastery leading his own gigs or working with Crocodile River Music.
-Ron has taught at NE Conservatory and Berklee College, and records for Whaling City Sound.
+Specializing in Spanish, Latin and Brazilian sounds, including Flamenco, Samba, Bossa-nova and jazz, Ron is one of a small group of masters of the 7-string guitar in the USA.
+Singing in several languages, Ron presents an entertaining world music show either solo or leading his Bossa-flamenco jazz trio Vuelo and his oldies group Yesterday Once More.
+With thousands of performances in North America and Europe, accompanying such stars as Johnny Mathis, Sergio Franchi and Tom Jones, Ron demonstrates his versatility and mastery of many world-music styles, as well as American pop and jazz standards.
+Ron has taught at Boston's NE Conservatory and Berklee College, and records for Whaling City Sound.

 My family hired Ron to play solo at a private birthday party and everyone really enjoyed his music, especially the range, knowledge, and musical elegance of his sound on guitar.
 I highly recommend hiring Ron for an evening of truly enjoyable music.

 What to Expect